Lymphatic System Foods | Best and Worst Foods for the Lymphatic System

 Worst Foods for Lymphatic System Health

-Just as there are good foods for the lymphatic system, there are also foods that hurt your lymphatic system.
-It is best to limit your consumption of these foods or avoid them entirely to keep lymphatic system health optimal:
+So what are the worst foods for the lymphatic system?
+Well, just as there are good foods for the lymphatic system, there are also foods that hurt your lymphatic system.
+It is best to limit your consumption of these foods or avoid them entirely to keep lymphatic system health optimal.
+The worst foods for lymphatic system include:

 - Refined vegetable oils (palm oil, canola oil, vegetable oil, soybean oil, safflower, sunflower oil)